akka/akka/akka-docs/rst/java/testing.rst

 consecutive messages matching certain criteria, receiving a whole sequence of fixed messages or classes, receiving nothing for some time, etc.

-The ActorSystem passed in to the constructor of JavaTestKit is accessible via the :meth:`getSystem()` method.
+The ActorSystem passed in to the constructor of TestKit is accessible via the :meth:`getSystem()` method.

 .. note::